The Birth/Death project

 This phase of the project is supported in part by grants from the Conway, Hadley, Holyoke, and Shelburne Cultural Councils, local agencies which are supported by the Mass Cultural Council, a state agency.

-Flower image by Dietmar Rabich from Wikimedia Commons.
+Flower and flame images by Dietmar Rabich from Wikimedia Commons.